dockstore/bcc2020-training/exercise_instructions/wdl_instructions.md

 - The first task uses bwa to align FASTQ sequence files to a reference.
 It produces a SAM alignment file.
 - The second task uses the samtools flagstat (metrics) command to evaulauate an alignment file (sam or bam) and generates statistics about the alignment.

-We walked through the two individual workflows for these tasks in `aligner.wdl` and `metrics.wdl` respectively, but now will combine their task into one multi-task workflow.
+We walked through the two individual workflows for these tasks in `aligner.wdl` and `metrics.wdl` respectively.
 You can find these individual workflows and their JSON files in `/root/bcc2020-training/wdl-training/exercise3/parts`

+Now you will combine the individual tasks in the workflows into one single multi-task workflow.
 There are two ways we can approach this exercise and a skeleton file is provided for each approach:

 - without using imports: align_and_metrics.wdl